skywardmc/drill/README.md

 Need improved performance or features?
 Use the better version of this pack, [Additive](https://modrinth.com/modpack/additive), built for modern loaders such as Fabric and Quilt with much wider compatibility and higher framerates.
 Here is a [video](https://www.youtube.com/watch?v=Zl7nzdbG1GI) by [BillyDaBongo](https://www.youtube.com/c/BillyDaBongo) that explains what Additive is, how to install it, and other modpacks like Simply Optimized.

-Want to use a simple neoforge performance pack?
+Want to use a simple forge performance pack?
 Use [Hammer](https://modrinth.com/modpack/hammer), the pack based on Adrenaline.

 ## 📥 Installation guide